The Swedish rules on merger control are found in the Swedish Competition Act (2008:579) (the "Act"), primarily in Chapter 4.

 There are no sanctions for closing prior to clearance; however, if necessary to uphold the standstill, the SCA can order the parties not to take any implementing measures, and make such order subject to a fine.
 Such order can also contain hold-separate measures.
 No fines have been imposed on foreign-to-foreign transactions.

-The SCA has mentioned the possibility to use the rule on prohibition of anti-competitive agreements (Article 101 TFEU and/or the Swedish equivalent) to sanction an exchange of sensitive information and market co-ordination prior to the closing of a transaction as a tool to uphold and sanction the standstill obligation, regardless of whether the transaction is notifiable or not.
+It is possible for the SCA to use the rule on prohibition of anti-competitive agreements (Article 101 TFEU and/or the Swedish equivalent) to sanction an exchange of sensitive information and market co-ordination prior to the closing of a transaction as a tool to uphold and sanction the standstill obligation, regardless of whether the transaction is notifiable or not.
+The SCA has noted that the possibility exists but has, as of yet, not used this tool.

 There is no general exception to the standstill obligation; unlike the EUMR, for example, the Act does not include an exception for public bids.
 However, the Act contains a general possibility for the SCA to grant a derogation from the standstill obligation.